lugui1998/Instant-File-Share/README.md

 ## Installation on Windows

 - Before anything else be sure to have [Node.js](https://nodejs.org/en/) installed and running propperly.
-- Start a Terminal as **administrator** (needed for adding the registry key for the context menu entry) and run the following command:
+- Start a Terminal as **administrator** (needed for adding the registry key for the context menu entry), vanigate to the project's directory and run the following command:

 ```
 npm run setup